 If we’re speaking of this notorious gang, we can’t leave its co-founder, Hosea Matthews, behind.
 The always brilliant Bryan Cranston would play Hosea’s character with the nuance it deserves.
 After all, the Van der Linde’s second in command wasn’t always behind Dutch van der Linde’s plans, making Hosea a sort of father figure for everyone in the gang.

 Fans of the first Red Dead Redemption game might remember Bill Williamson as the introduction of what the Van der Linde gang has become.
-Traumatized by the horrors of war, Williamson found in Dutch’s gang a place that accepts him for who he is.
+Traumatized by the horrors of civil conflict, Williamson found in Dutch’s gang a place that accepts him for who he is.

-The woman who would later marry gunman and Red Dead Redemption protagonist John Marston is also a force to be reckoned with in the Van der Linde gang.
-Abigail left her life as a prostitute behind to marry the man she loved, and the rest of the gang looked up to her as a motherly figure with a fearsome temper to boot.
+The woman who would later marry marksman and Red Dead Redemption protagonist John Marston is also a force to be reckoned with in the Van der Linde gang.
+Abigail left her life as a lady of the night behind to marry the man she loved, and the rest of the gang looked up to her as a motherly figure with a fearsome temper to boot.

 The Walking Dead’s Lauren Cohan would be ideal to play Abigail.
 Not only does she somewhat resemble the video game character, but her role in the zombie series is somewhat similar to Abigail’s in Red Dead Redemption – minus the undead, of course.
 We’ll leave that apart until there’s a list of people we’d like to see in a live-action Red Dead Redemption: Undead Nightmare adaptation.